Bayesian inference on Cox regression models using catalytic prior distributions: Review of existing methods

+where the expectation $\mathbb{E}_{Q, g_*}$ averages over both $\boldsymbol{X}^*$ and $Y^*$.
+There is an interpretation of this population catalytic prior from information theory: the resultant posterior mode can be identified as the solution to the following optimization problem:

+where the expectation $\mathbb{E}_{Q}$ averages over $\boldsymbol{X}^*$ and $\text{KL}(\cdot,\cdot)$ denotes the usual Kullback-Leibler divergence (KL divergence).
+In \eqref{KLcat_optima}, the expected KL divergence effectively regularizes the complex model by pushing the estimate toward the simpler model $g_*$.

-This class of prior offers several significant benefits.
-Firstly, since the posterior has the same form as the likelihood, Bayesian inference based on the posterior is no more difficult than any likelihood-based inference.
+The class of catalytic priors in \eqref{Mcat} offers several significant benefits.
+First, since the posterior has the same form as the likelihood, Bayesian inference based on the posterior is no more difficult than any likelihood-based inference.
 For example, the posterior mode can be conveniently computed as the maximum weighted likelihood estimate using standard statistical software.
-Secondly, unlike some other priors such as Gaussian prior or Cauchy priors, this class does not focus on the parameter space, adding to its robustness to the choice of model parametrization.
-Furthermore, it allows for easy interpretation of the information included by the prior through the use of synthetic data.
-Lastly, this class of prior is generic and applicable to any parametric models, making it a versatile tool in various applications of Bayesian methods.
+Second, unlike some other priors such as Gaussian priors or Cauchy priors, this class does not focus on the parameter space and remains invariant under any invertible affine transformation of model parameters.
+Third, catalytic priors provide an intuitive interpretation of the information included by the prior through the use of synthetic data.
+Lastly, this class of priors is generic and applicable to any parametric model, making it a versatile tool in various applications of Bayesian methods.